 A good project plan will:

-- Describe in detail what needs to happen to achieve each goal.
+- Describe in detail what needs to happen to achieve each goal

 - Determine who will participate in each phase of your project

-- Specify what resources are needed for the phases of project management
+- Specify what resources are needed

 Here is a project management plan template: